 Magento 1.x has been very useful to many eCommerce businesses over the last decade but somehow everything comes with an expiry date.
-Any time after November 2018, Magento will cease support for eCommerce merchants using its 1.x version.
+Magento will cease support for eCommerce merchants using its 1.x version after JUNE 2020.
 So, you need to transition your store to either Magento 2 or a different platform because stores will no longer receive the security updates which are essential for keeping your website safe.

 With the chances of only year’s notice before support ends, eCommerce businesses are thinking about various things.

 Sometimes merchants may have to decide between the Community and Enterprise versions of Magento as part of an upgrade to Magento 2.
 To be noted that you need to buy a new Magento 2 extensions and install address frontend designs, migrate data and also address another setup for the complete launch.
 Magento doesn’t have one single “one-click” upgrade you need to go for various steps due to which many vendors are still not ready for Magento 2 and they also find it costly to opt for and upgrading procedure for the platform is not simple which could take few months to complete.

 Magento like any other has its own pros and cons and we have few suggestions that can work as an alternative such as BigCommerce, WooCommerce, Zoey, Miva, X-Cart, VTEX, PrestaShop, 3dCart, and Shopify&Shopify Plus.